Voting Information

 Qualifications: Election inspectors must be a qualified and registered elector of the state of Michigan, have a good reputation, and must be able to perform the mental and physical duties that are required, have a sufficient education and clerical ability to accomplish the responsibilities of the office, and NOT be a candidate or be related to a candidate for any office to be voted on at the polling place at that election.

 Interested?
 Applications are available at the office of the City Clerk, located at City Hall, 97 N. Broad Street.
 In addition to submitting a completed application, if you are appointed there will be training you will be required to take prior to working the polls.
 This is a great way to serve your community and get involved in the civic process.
-For more information, please contact Katy Price, City Clerk at (517) 437-6441.
+For more information, please contact the City Clerk at (517) 437-6441.

 Click any thumbnail image to view a slideshow